 Typical Offer: 82%.

 Typical offer: Obtain a minimum overall grade of 15 - 15.5, with a minimum of 14 in English Language, Maths and an essay based subject.
 The English requirement would be 14.

-We accept a wide range of non-UK qualifications as entry either to our Foundation Year or directly on to the first year of our undergraduate programmes.
+We accept a wide range of non-UK qualifications as entry either to our Foundation Year or directly on to the first year of our undergraduate courses.

 The minimum requirement for Business Administration is IELTS 7.0 with no less than 7.0 in any subject.
 Applicants should submit their results by 31st July.
 For a list of other English language qualifications we accept please go to our English Language Requirements web page.